Skip to content Skip to sidebar Skip to footer

 Easy after-Bath Care of Happy Skin

-After the bath is over, have a soft towel to dry your dog gently.
+After the bath, use a soft towel to dry your dog gently.
 Do not rub too much.
 That can annoy the skin or cause a slip-up in the coat.
 Rumi cherishes the towel part.
 I believe she regards it as a comfortable way to end her bath time.

-It is also possible to apply a leave-in conditioner or moisture spray, which is dog safe.
-The products assist in calming down the skin and giving an extra little softness to the coat.
-Sometimes I spray Rumi with a light oatmeal-type spray, particularly in these dry weeks of winter.
+It is also possible to apply a leave-in conditioner or a moisture spray that is dog-safe.
+The products help calm the skin and add a little extra softness to the coat.
+Sometimes I spray Rumi with a light oatmeal spray, particularly during these dry winter weeks.

 How often should I bathe my dog?